ATHENS & SOUNION TOUR

 TOUR DESCRIPTION

-Next we’ll stop at the entrance to the Acropolis.
-According to your preference you can tour the Parthenon, the Acropolis Museum, the Temple of Athena Nike and other fascinating and historic sites on the 'Sacred Rock' overlooking the city of Athens.
-Entrance fee for the Acropolis is 20 Euros per person with access to five other archaeological sites: the Theater of Dionysus, the Temple of Olympian Zeus, the Roman Agora, the Greek Agora and the Kerameikos.
+Our next stop is the entrance to the Acropolis, a realm where legends come to life.
+Depending on your interests, you can explore the Parthenon, immerse yourself in the Acropolis Museum, visit the Temple of Athena Nike, and wander among other captivating sites on this 'Sacred Rock' overlooking Athens.
+Your ticket grants access to not just the Acropolis but also five other archaeological wonders: the Theater of Dionysus, the Temple of Olympian Zeus, the Roman Agora, the Greek Agora, and the Kerameikos.

-Our final Athens destination is the fantastic shopping area of Plaka.
-The name comes from a large stone slab found near the church of St. George of Alexandria.
+Our final stop brings us to the shopper's paradise of Plaka.
+The district's name traces back to a large stone slab found near the church of St. George of Alexandria, lending a charming historical touch to this vibrant Athens enclave.